 This workflow is very simple to set up but is invaluable in that it pushes you to think through exactly what you want the journey to look like for new customers, as well as keeping it consistent for everyone.

 These are the top five workflows that we use all the time with our clients and see the best results.
 If you have any questions setting up your own version, or have a new one in mind that you just can’t quite figure out, drop us a line and we’d be happy to help!

-SmarkLabs is a Platinum HubSpot partner so we’re just the experts you need not only to get your HubSpot portal operating at peak efficiency but also to create and execute a full-funnel marketing strategy that pushes your business to the next level.
+SmarkLabs is a Gold HubSpot partner so we’re just the experts you need not only to get your HubSpot portal operating at peak efficiency but also to create and execute a full-funnel marketing strategy that pushes your business to the next level.